wooga/etest/README.md

 # etest

-It is a lightweight, opinionated, convention over configuration test framework for Erlang.
+It is a lightweight, convention over configuration test framework for Erlang.

 * etest expects an Erlang application / rebar compatible directory structure